Hyperpigmentation is one of the most common skin problems affecting both men and women, and it typically worsens with age.

 With regular use, you can start to see noticeable improvements within 4 to 12 weeks.
 However, it can take several months of consistent use to achieve significant results.

 Topical creams and serums are often the first choice.
-Ingredients like Resveratrol, Retinol, Bio-Retinol, Vitamin C, and AHA are particularly effective for lightening dark spots by reducing melanin production and promoting cell turnover.
+Ingredients like Resveratrol, Retinol, Bio-Retinol, Vitamin C, and AHA are particularly effective for brightening dark spots by reducing melanin production and promoting cell turnover.

 Consistent use of these treatments, along with sun protection, can gradually improve skin tone and reduce the appearance of pigmentation over time.